Ukrainians resist Russian onslaught as tanks and planes dig deeper toward Kyiv

 Ukrainian President Volodymyr Zelensky vowed to defend the capital alongside his country’s soldiers and citizens, who have armed themselves with pistols, rifles and homemade molotov cocktails.
 “This was a hard, but brave day,” Zelensky said in a video address late Friday.
 “This night they will begin to storm. … We have to withstand.
 The fate of Ukraine is being decided right now.”

-In the second day of fighting, Russian forces faced stiffer resistance from Ukrainian troops than Western and U.S. officials anticipated.
-But few doubted that Russia’s much larger and more capable conventional forces would prevail in short order as Ukrainians took shelter in subway stations amid blaring air raid sirens.
+More than four dozen explosions thundered in Kyiv before dawn Saturday.
+Continuous shelling could be heard for about 30 minutes, around the same time the Ukrainian military repelled Russian attacks near a thermal plant in northern Kyiv, the Kyiv Independent reported.

+Even with stiffer resistance by Ukrainian troops than Western and U.S. officials anticipated, few doubted that Russia’s much larger and more capable conventional forces would prevail.
 “They’re likely to defeat Ukrainian regular military forces and secure their objectives in the coming days or weeks,” said a senior Western intelligence official, speaking on the condition of anonymity to discuss a sensitive topic.

-Still, the United States cheered on Ukraine’s forces as it sought to dispel what it called Russian disinformation about mass surrenders aimed at lowering morale of Ukrainian forces.
+Still, as Ukrainians took shelter in subway stations amid blaring air raid sirens, the United States cheered on Ukraine’s forces, seeking to dispel what it called Russian disinformation about mass surrenders.

 “Putin didn’t account for everything — and he didn’t account for the bravery and resolve of the people of Ukraine,” said State Department spokesman Ned Price.
 “We have seen Ukrainian soldiers demonstrate incredible bravery in the first day of self-defense, shooting down Russian aircraft, firing on tanks and holding positions while under violent assault.”